-There are several ways to access New Zealand’s healthcare services, depending on what sort of help you need.
+There are different ways to access New Zealand’s healthcare services, depending on what sort of help you need.

 Looking for regional info?

-For emergency medical help, visit the local hospital's emergency department.
+For emergency medical help, call 111 or visit the local hospital's emergency department.
 They will assess and treat patients who have serious injuries or illnesses.